ibm-cloud-docs/monitoring/captures.md

 # Working with captures
 {: #captures}

 A capture is a trace file that you can generate to analyze what happens in a host during a time frame.
 For example, you can use it to analyze bottlenecks, or component interactions.
-In the IBM Cloud Monitoring with Sysdig service, you can create, explore, download, and delete *captures* for individual hosts.
+In the IBM Cloud Monitoring with Sysdig service, you can create, explore, download, and delete *captures* for individual nodes.
 {:shortdesc}

-* Sysdig capture files contain system calls, and other OS events such as system-level latencies, batch jobs duration, deployments interruption times, autoscaling latencies, container startup times, or application transaction time.
-* In the web UI, you create captures in the *Explore* section and manage captures through the *Captures* section.
-* You can visualize data from a capture by using *Csysdig* (the curses-based command line UI for sysdig) or the open source sysdig utilities to analyze the data in a capture.
-* You can search data in a capture by using filters.
-* You can manipulate data in a capture by using chisels (scripts).
-* The capture file size limit is 100MB.
+For more information, see [Captures](/docs/services/Monitoring-with-Sysdig/monitoring.html#captures).

-## Create a capture
+## Creating a capture
 {: #create}

 You create a capture in the *Explore* view.